Procedure Learning via Regularized Gromov-Wasserstein Optimal Transport: Conclusion

 \section{Conclusion}

 We present a self-supervised procedure learning framework for recognizing key steps and their order from a collection of unlabeled procedural videos.
 In particular, our approach leverages a fused Gromov-Wasserstein optimal transport formulation with a structural prior to learn frame-to-frame correspondences between videos while tackling order variations, background/redundant frames, and repeated actions.
 Furthermore, we empirically examine possible trivial solutions when optimizing solely for the above temporal alignment term and integrate a contrastive regularization term which encourages various frames to be mapped to various points in the embedding space to prohibit the collapse to degenerate solutions.
 Lastly, extensive evaluations on large-scale egocentric (i.e., EgoProceL) and third-person (i.e., ProCeL and CrossTask) benchmarks are performed to show our superior performance over previous methods, including OPEL which is based on a classical Kantorovich optimal transport formulation with an optimality prior.
-Our future work will explore skeleton-based approaches~\cite{hyder2024action,tran2024learning} and other applications of our regularized Gromov-Wasserstein optimal transport formulation (e.g., keypoint correspondence~\cite{sarlin2020superglue} and point set registration~\cite{shen2021accurate}).
+Our future work will focus on deriving theoretical analyses of degenerate solutions, utilizing alternative regularizations (e.g., TCLR~\cite{dave2022tclr}), and explore skeleton-based approaches~\cite{hyder2024action,tran2024learning}.